currentsauce/currentsauce.github.io/WIP/2022-06-29-CRT-disco-bike.markdown

 ---

 The Canal and River Trust participates in LGBTQ+ Pride Parades all over the country, and they wanted to up their game.
 They already had an Ice Cream Bike, which they used at various events, and they wanted to be able to  transform it into a Disco Bike for whenever they go to pride parades.
 The idea being that the freezer unit is swapped with an enclosure of the same size, which is a self contained, self powered Public Address (PA) system, capable of playing music loudly.
+I did this work for them voluntarily, and I'm really pleased with how it turned out.
+In this blog post, I will explain how it came to life!

 ![Original bike](/blog_images/discobike/originalbike.png "I don't have an photo of the bike with the freezer unit, but is was like this."){: style="max-width:500px;" }

 ## Requirements
-The goals for this project are:
+Firstly and most importantly, The goals for this project are:
 ### Must Haves:
 - Have speakers mounted within the enclosure, facing the outside
 - Create sound from both left and right of the bike